amd/ZenDNN/benchdnn/doc/reorder.md

 4, 1024, 768, 100, f32, u8, reference, per_group_col, 128, false, 8, 20
 1, 4096, 4096, 50, f32, u8, reference, per_channel_col, 0, true, 0, 10
 2, 2048, 1024, 100, f32, u8, reference, per_group_row, 64, false, 4, 20
+# FP16 dynamic-quant examples (requires AVX-512 host; FP16-FMA backend
+# is auto-selected when AVX512-FP16 ISA is present, F32-FMA otherwise):
+1, 2048, 1024, 100, f16, s8, native, per_channel_row, 0, true, 0, 20
+1, 4096, 4096, 50,  f16, u8, native, per_tensor,      0, true, 0, 10
+4, 1024, 768,  100, f16, u8, native, per_group_col,   128, true, 8, 20
+# FP16 static dequant examples (s8/u8 -> f16, dynamic_quant=false).
+Same
+# FMA backend selection rules as the dynamic-quant FP16 path above:
+1, 2048, 1024, 100, s8, f16, native, per_tensor,      0, false, 0, 20
+1, 4096, 4096, 50,  u8, f16, native, per_channel_row, 0, false, 0, 10
 ```
 ---

+> **Note (FP16 on either side):** When `src_dtype=f16` (with `dynamic_quant=true` or `dynamic_quant=false`) or `dst_dtype=f16` (static dequant from `s8`/`u8`), the reorder kernel picks between two backends at dispatch time:
+> - **F32-FMA** (AVX-512F + F16C): F16C convert on load/store, math in `__m512`.
+> - **FP16-FMA** (`__m512h`-native, AVX512-FP16 ISA): full quant / dequant chain in FP16.
+>
+> Selection is automatic — FP16-FMA when the host has AVX512-FP16 and the library was built with GCC 12+, else F32-FMA.
+Decided by `can_use_f16_fma_kernel()` in `lowoha_reorder_common.hpp`; no runtime env var.
+To pin reorder to the F32-accumulating AVX-512 path for reproducibility studies, rebuild with `-DZENDNNL_NATIVE_F32_ACCUM=ON`.
+The static-reorder per-tensor path (used when the dynamic-quant fast-path doesn't match, and the only path used for the `s8/u8 → f16` dequant direction) follows the same policy.
+For per-tensor F16 source or F16 destination, this is the only granularity that has dedicated SIMD kernels at the static layer; other granularities fall through to the scalar element-wise loop (same as the BF16/F32 conventions).

 > **Note:**
 > - The `isInplace` option controls whether the reorder is performed in-place or out-of-place.